CrowdStrike/gofalcon/examples/falcon_iocs/README.md

-This is a working standalone example of a program to manage Crowdstrike IOCs from the CLI
+This is a working standalone example of a program to manage CrowdStrike IOCs from the CLI

 ## Build
 ```